12 dark tales of Louisiana folklore & some modern day lessons

 4. The Honey Island Swamp Monster

 The Honey Island Swamp Monster is Louisiana’s answer to Bigfoot.
-According to legend, this creature roams the remote Honey Island Swamp, with yellow reptilian eyes, webbed feet, and a body covered in thick gray fur.
+According to legend, this creature roams the remote Honey Island Swamp, with red reptilian eyes, webbed feet, and a body covered in thick gray fur.

 Allegedly, the first sighting was in the early 1960s by a pair of hunters who, of course, didn’t have a camera on hand.